shuntaro-sf/sf-metadata-generator/messages/tab.generate.md

 lwcComponent can only contain alphanumeric characters, must begin with a letter, cannot end with an underscore or contain two consecutive underscore characters.

+# validation.lwccomponent.length

+Length of lwccomponent must be less than or equal to 80.

+# validation.lwccomponent.underscore

+lwccomponen cannot contain two consecutive underscore characters.

 # validation.page.format

 page can only contain alphanumeric characters, must begin with a letter, cannot end with an underscore or contain two consecutive underscore characters.

+# validation.page.length

+Length of page must be less than or equal to 80.

+# validation.page.underscore

+page cannot contain two consecutive underscore characters.

 # validation.flexipage.format

 flexiPage can only contain alphanumeric characters, must begin with a letter, cannot end with an underscore or contain two consecutive underscore characters.

+# validation.flexipage.length

+Length of flexipage must be less than or equal to 80.

+# validation.flexipage.underscore

+flexipage cannot contain two consecutive underscore characters.

 # validation.splashpagelink.options